JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Kubernetes.md

 A ReplicaSet is a controller used by a deployment that ensures the correct number of identical pods are running.
 When a pod gets terminated, the ReplicaSet will notice if not enough pods for that workload are running and will create another.
 ReplicaSets also update and delete pods.
 It is generally recommended to use deployments and not ReplicaSets unless you require custom update orchestration or do not expect to update at all.

 ### StatefulSets
 Deployments are well suited to stateless applications.
 An application that calls an API to perform some operation on its input may reach a different pod each time it makes a call.
 But there are times when it is better to have a single pod respond to all calls for a client during a single session.
 StatefulSets are like deployments, but they assign unique identifiers to pods.
-This enables Kubernetes track which pod is used by which client and keep them together.
-StatefulSets are used when an application needs a unique network identifier ot stable persistent storage.
+This enables Kubernetes to track which pod is used by which client and keep them together.
+StatefulSets are used when an application needs a unique network identifier or stable persistent storage.

 ### Jobs
 A job is an abstraction about a workload.
 Jobs create pods and run them until the application completes a workload.